manabie-com/togo/README.md

 - Step 1:
   - Start docker on windows.
 - Step 2:
-  - cd to folder that contains source code of application(pull from GIT).
+  - Cd to folder that contains source code of application(pull from GIT).
-  - then run command: docker-compose up.
+  - Run this command: `docker-compose up`.
 Todo app will be setup and migrate automatically.
-  - after above command done: 2 services will be created that are **backend** and **db**.
+  - After above command done: 2 services will be created that are **backend** and **db**.
 - Step 3:
   - Make sure you are in Todo project folder
   - Access docker container of **backend** and create super user:
     - `docker-compose exec backend sh`
-    - run this command: **python manage.py createsuperuser**.
-Now you can set **USERNAME** and **PASSWORD** for this super user.
+    - run this command: `python manage.py createsuperuser`.
+Now you can set `username` and `password` for this super user.
 - At this step TODO APIs are ready for use.

 ### 3. In case you want to run migration manually(Optional):